-Individual centre offer decline rates by financial year and over the time period, 1 April 2017 and 31 March 2020 are shown in Table 10.1.
+Individual centre offer decline rates by financial year, 1 April 2018 and 31 March 2021 are shown in Table 10.1.
 King's College had the lowest overall decline rate (0%) whilst Royal Free had the highest decline rate (100%).
-Bristol received no offers in this time period.
+Bristol had no patients registered and received no offers in this time period.
 Note that all rates are based on a small number of offers.